zeyuz35/zeyuz35.github.io/vault/SFM.break.representation.md

 How precisely this affect forecast performance however, is unclear.

 The above representation theorem states clearly how many factor will be determined by any consistent estimator of $r$.
 The literature has actually stopped short of stating this definitively, presumably because the representation theorems do not cover all possible types of breaks.

+### Multiple Breaks

+[@baltagi_estimating_2021]'s extension of their previous framework to the general case of multiple breaks.

+## Notes

+Changes in the variance of the dynamic factor idiosyncratic shocks seems to be something reasonable, but too difficult to cater for in practice.

+This is because everything is based off of [@bai_determining_2002] assumptions, which require that the factors themselves have a constant second moment.

+The latter point is of interest, but I'm unclear how this may be achieved - ask supervisors.